 The Child Dental Benefits Scheme

-The Child Dental Benefits Scheme (CDBS) commenced on the 1st of January 2014.
-This scheme has replaced the Teen Dental Plan and provides access to dental services to children aged 2-17yrs of age.
-The total benefit entitlement is capped at $1,000 per child over a two year calendar period and is only available to families that receive the Family Tax Benefit Part A (FTB-A) or a relevant Australian Government payment.
-At Green Apple Dentistry we accept the Child dental Benefits Scheme Vouchers.
-If you would like to book in your child for a check-up under this scheme then please inform our receptionists at the time of booking your appointment.
+The Child Dental Benefits Scheme (CDBS) has replaced the Teen Dental Plan and provides access to dental services for children aged 2 – 17.
+The total benefit entitlement is capped at $1000 over a 2 year period and is only available to families who receive the Family Tax Benefit Part A (FTB-A).
+You can check your child’s eligibility for the CDBS by calling 132011.
+At Green Apple Dentistry we happily accept patients eligible for the CDBS.
+If you would like treatment for your child under this scheme please inform our receptionists at the time of booking your appointment.

 Interview with Dr. Caroline Dalleh